Wanty5883/Titanfall2/how-to-start-modding/modding-introduction/how-to-setup-a-modding-environment.md

 {% endtab %}
 {% endtabs %}

-As a result, your Titanfall 2 modding folder should look like as in the following screenshot.
-The purpose of each folders will be explained in details.
+As a result, your Titanfall 2 modding folder should look like what is shown in the following screenshot.
+The purpose of each folders will be explained in detail.

 ![](../../.gitbook/assets/moddingenv_basicfolders.png)

 ### Folder - Backup

-As the name of the folder suggest, it will be used to store backup of your vpk archives.
+As the name of the folder suggests, it will be used to store backups of your VPK archives.
 To perform a backup of a specific VPK archive, the main file and all it's subsequent \(typo here\) will need to be copied over the backup folder.

-A example of a typical backup of the common VPK archive.
+An example of a typical backup of the common VPK archive.

 {% tabs %}
 {% tab title="Struct" %}